json-everything/json-everything/json-everything.net/wwwroot/md/json-more.md

 ***NOTE** Comparers are also supplied for `JsonDocument` and `JsonNode`.*

+# Explicitly specifying JSON null with `JsonNode`.

+Because `JsonNode` was designed to unify .Net null with JSON null, it's difficult (and sometimes impossible) to determine when a JSON null is explicitly provided vs when it is merely the result of a missing property.
+Ordinarily (e.g. during deserialization) this isn't much of a problem.

+However, in the case you _do_ need to distinguish between them, you can use the `JsonNull.SignalNode` to indicate that JSON null has been explicitly provided.

+Under the covers, it's just a singleton `JsonValue<JsonNull>`.
+Use `ReferenceEquals(JsonNull.SignalNode, value)` to identify it.

+***IMPORTANT** This is provided exclusively as a signal.
+It is not intended to be saved.
+Best practice is to continue to save null.
+[See the code](https://github.com/gregsdennis/json-everything/blob/595045ec8258f4073ee5666c721609a9c0886490/JsonSchema/ValidationContext.cs#L146-L149) for an example of proper usage.*

 # Enum serialization

 The `EnumStringConverter<T>` class enables string encoding of enum values.  `T` is the enum.